DeForge-Labs/library/GUIDE.md

 This guide will help you create your own node for the Deforge system.
 Please follow all instructions carefully to ensure compatibility and maintainability.

+## Use VS Code snippet
+Use the snippet `node` to generate a boiler plate for your node.
+This will generate a boilerplate which leverages typescript types to provide better type hinting while writing the code.

 ## Extend from BaseNode

 Every node **must** extend the `BaseNode` class (imported from `../../core/BaseNode/node.js`) and implement the `run()` method.